WenqiWei789/khchow-gt.github.io/notes/papers.md

 * [BlogCatalog](http://socialcomputing.asu.edu/datasets/BlogCatalog) is a social network for users to publish blogs.
 In this dataset, each node is a BlogCatalog user and each edge is a friendship connection.
 Each node has multiple labels, indicating the topics of the user’s blog topics.
 * [Flickr](http://socialcomputing.asu.edu/datasets/Flickr) is social network for users to share images and videos.
 In this dataset, each node is a Flickr user and each edge is a friendship connection.
 Each node has a label, indicating the user’s interest group.
 * [YouTube](http://socialcomputing.asu.edu/datasets/YouTube) is a video sharing site where various interactions occur between users including contacts, subscriptions and favorite videos.
+In this dataset, each node is a YouTube user and each edge is a friendship connection.
+Each node has a label, indicating the user’s interest group.
 * [Wikipedia](http://snap.stanford.edu/node2vec/POS.mat) is a co-occurrence network of words appearing in the fist million bytes of the Wikipedia dump.
 In this dataset, each node is a word and each edge is a word co-occurrence relationship.
 Each node has a label, indicating the word’s part-of-speech tag.
 * [DBLP](https://aminer.org/citation) is an academic paper citation network built upon the DBLP repository.
 In this dataset, each node is a paper and each edge is a citation.
 Each node has a label, indicating one of the areas for its paper’s conference venue.